| |

 and to expand the implementation of the risk management approach

+to the regional and divisional levels of the ministry.
 The long-term vision for risk management within the Ministry of

 Children and Family Development is that all employees proactively